Polartory/Knox/README.md

 PEOPLE WHO HELPED
 --------------------------------------
-relevant500 for helping with whitelist and other things huge thx to rel boostifyoffical for ideas and for most assets huge W ew_qwertyui for few scripts and star for some packs
+relevant for helping with scripts atzi for helping with cape, logo ect star for packs and a few others